Stroke Prevention

 F.A.S.T.
 Warning Signs

-Use the letters in F.A.S.T to spot a Stroke
+Use the letters in F.A.S.T to spot a stroke

 Other Stroke Symptoms

-Watch for Sudden:
+Watch for sudden:

 A stroke occurs when a blood vessel that carries oxygen and nutrients to the brain is either blocked by a clot or bursts (or ruptures).
 When that happens, part of the brain cannot get the blood (and oxygen) it needs, so it and brain cells die.

-What are the types of stroke?
+What are the

 Stroke can be caused either by a clot obstructing the flow of blood to the brain (called an ischemic stroke) or by a blood vessel rupturing and preventing blood flow to the brain (called a hemorrhagic stroke).
 A TIA (transient ischemic attack), or “mini stroke”, is caused by a temporary clot.